ghshivamkashyap/DesignerxTask2/README.md

 Hi Sir,

 I have completed the technical tasks assigned for the DesignerxTask2 project.
-You can find the solutions in the following GitHub repository and the live backend API link:
+You can find the solutions in the following GitHub repository:

 ## Repository

 - **GitHub Repository:** [DesignerxTask2](https://github.com/ghshivamkashyap/DesignerxTask2)

+## File Structure

+- **DSA Solutions:** Located in `fizzbuzz.js` file in the root directory.
+- **React Application:** Located in the `react-app` folder.

 ## Installation